 Drag the thumbnail onto the stage.
 You may see a buffering icon before your stream appears.
 As with other media, your stream is only visible to you until you activate the light bulb icon.
 Use the stream frame and the right-click menu to position your stream as you want, then click on the light bulb icon to reveal it to everyone else.

-If you need to mute your stream, you may be able to do this by right-clicking on the stream’s thumbnail in the overlay, or by clicking an icon in the browser’s URL bar that gives access to camera and mic permissions.
-This depends on the browser you are using and some may be easier to mute than others.
-If you are using OBS, you can adjust the volume there.
+If you need to mute your stream for the online audience, your browser may allow you to do this by right-clicking on the stream’s thumbnail in the overlay, or via the icon in the browser’s URL bar that gives access to camera and mic permissions – disable mic access and you will not send an audio stream.
+If you are using OBS, you can adjust the audio output there.

 Once your individual stream is on the stage with the light bulb activated, another player can operate it or remove it.
 This is useful if you are performing to the camera and can’t reach your keyboard.